Oxford, Worcester and Wolverhampton Railway: Gauge

-In 1846, Francis Rufford, the Chairman of the OW&WR saw that the inflation of construction costs brought about by the Railway Mania, now at its height, meant that the £1.5 million estimate they had used would be inadequate, and he asked the GWR to increase its rent in proportion to the anticipated cost, thought to be £2.5 million at least.
+In 1846, Francis Rufford, the chairman of the OW&WR saw that the inflation of construction costs brought about by the railway mania, now at its height, meant that the £1.5 million estimate they had used would be inadequate, and he asked the GWR to increase its rent in proportion to the anticipated cost, thought to be £2.5 million at least.
 The GWR was not immediately opposed to this, and the OW&WR may have understood that the GWR had formally agreed.
-The OW&WR Board improperly represented to prospective shareholders that the GWR guaranteed 4% interest on the whole construction cost whatever that might prove to be, and this led to soured relations between the two companies for a long period later on.
+The OW&WR board improperly represented to prospective shareholders that the GWR guaranteed 4% interest on the whole construction cost whatever that might prove to be, and this led to soured relations between the two companies for a long period later on.
 (In August 1847 when the OW&WR found itself once again embarrassed financially, it asked the GWR to raise the interest rate to 5%, increasing the bad feeling.)

 In 1847, a review of the northern termination of the line was made; rather than simply join the Grand Junction at Bushbury, a spur would be added to reach a proposed joint station at Wolverhampton, shared with the Birmingham, Wolverhampton and Dudley Railway and the Shrewsbury and Birmingham Railway.

-This was authorised by Act of 14 August 1848; the Act also authorised a further million pounds of capital, to be raised by preference shares.
+This was authorised by the Oxford, Worcester and Wolverhampton Railway (Deviation) Act 1848 (11 & 12 Vict. c. cxxxiii) of 14 August 1848; the act also authorised a further million pounds of capital, to be raised by preference shares.
 As the economy was recovering from the post-mania depression, the French Revolution of 1848 plunged public confidence into turmoil, and for the time being construction ceased due to lack of money.
 A shareholders' committee was appointed, alarmed at the repeated deferral of construction, and opening of the line.
 They thought that a further £1.5 million would be needed to complete the line, and they recommended a drastic curtailment of the extent of the construction for the time being.
 The Board of Trade heard of this and sent Captain Simmons to investigate.
 His report of 27 November 1849 resulted in the Board of Trade instructing the Great Western Railway to complete the line itself.
-The 1845 Act had authorised the GWR to do so, but the Board of Trade had no power to require them to do so.
+The 1845 act had authorised the GWR to do so, but the Board of Trade had no power to compel them.
 Matters stalled for the time being.